 Like, for instance, those expats living in Paris who tell you what not to do… well, they're wrong!
-Or, what are our top packing tips?
-Or, how to avoid mistakes first-time visitors make?
-If that's what you need to know, you're in the right place.
+Or, what are the top Paris museums that aren't the Louvre?
+Or, what did we choose as the Best of Paris for 2018?
+Or 2016?
+If these are the kinds of things you've been dying to know, you're in the right place.

 It makes sense that Paris is a very popular and very busy place — after all, there's so much to see and do.
 Where the difficulty arises is when millions of visitors and glorious attractions results in long line-ups waiting to get in.
 As you know, our #1 goal in life is to avoid standing in lines.
 Luckily, there are quite a number of things you can do to skip past the queues at some of the most popular places in Paris — usually by joining a skip-the-line guided tour.

 We'll share our best ideas and the best activities that save you time in Paris by getting past the lineup.
 We call it "Eiffel Without Effort".